 His involvement in academic quality assurance has also seen him sit in an executive capacity on a number of related university councils (UK & Australia).
 He has also been an active contributor to national (Scotland) and state (Victoria, Australia) government academic quality actions, with a particular focus on the related study areas of event and tourism management.
-He is an Honorary Fellow of the School of Business, Victoria University, Melbourne.
+He is Adjunct Associate Professor, Institute of Sustainable Industries and Liveable Cities, Victoria University, Melbourne.
 He is also Co-Chairperson of the Event Studies SIG for the Council for Australasian Tourism and Hospitality Education (CAUTHE).

 He is UK Regional Editor for Event Management an international peer-reviewed journal and has editorial roles in three other peer review journals.
 He has co-edited 6 academic journal special issues and has also co-edited 6 published books.
 He has over forty related articles or chapter publications.

 Martin's excitement at – and involvement with - events and festivals of all types is witnessed by his recent involvement as director/ committee member of two large community Arts Festivals (one as logistics manager), and in the organisation of many conferences (in and out of academia).
 He has led or co-lead 10 consultations (evaluation) projects for providers of large events (arts, agriculture and sport).
 He has also designed and led a certificated event management training course for industry (Melbourne).